johnwcowan/r7rs-work/ContextsCowan.md

 zero or one values, and an Either (from the same SRFI) is also treated as a container which holds a value if it is a Right but no value if it is a Left.

 This SRFI provides procedures which operate on containers generically.
+This is a different kind of polymorphism from that provided by object-oriented systems or generic functions in other Lisps.
+Instead of using type discrimination on procedure arguments to determine how generic operations are to be performed, a *context instance object* must be passed to the generic procedure as its first argument.
-In order to know how to perform these operations, a context instance object must be passed which holds up to six basic procedures in terms of which all the others are defined.
+This object bundles up to six basic procedures in terms of which all other procedures on contexts are defined.
-All procedures accept a context instance as the first argument, and except as noted, all procedures return a context.
+Context instance objects are analogous to SRFI 128 comparators, which bundle up to four procedures that are used to compare two objects of the same type, in terms of which all other comparisons are defined.

 There are three classes of context types dealt with by this SRFI, known as functors, idioms, and monads.
 Every monad is an idiom and every idiom is a functor.